aitorfi/my-it-knowledge-base/software-development/clean-code/functions.md

 >
 > \- Robert C. Martin, Clean Code (page 41)

 > A somewhat less common, but still very useful form of a single argument function, is an *event*.
 In this form there is an input argument but no output argument.
 The overall program is meant to interpret the function call as an event and use the argument to alter the state of the system, for example, `void passwordAttemptFailedNTimes(int attempts)`.
 Use this form with care.
 It should be very clear to the reader that this is an event.
 >
 > \- Robert C. Martin, Clean Code (page 41)

 ### Flag Arguments

+**Flag arguments should be avoided** as they are a clear indicator that a function does more than one thing.

 > Flag arguments are ugly.
 Passing a boolean into a function is a truly terrible practice.
 It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing, It does one thing if the flag is true and another if the flag is false!
 >
 > \- Robert C. Martin, Clean Code (page 41)

+### Argument Objects

+Related function arguments can be encapsulated in objects to reduce the number of arguments.

+> When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.
+Consider, for example, the difference between the two following declarations:
+>
+> 	`Circle makeCircle(double x, double y, double radius);`
+> 	`Circle makeCircle(Point center, double radius);`
+>
+> Reducing the number of arguments by creating objects out of them may seem like cheating, but it's not.
+When groups of variables are passed together, the way x and y are in the example above, they are likely part of a concept that deserves a name of its own.
+>
+> \- Robert C. Martin, Clean Code (page 43)